risingwavelabs/risingwave-docs-legacy/docs/guides/confluent-kafka-source.md

 ### Create an API key

-1. Select the Confluent Cloud Kafka cluster you just create from the dashboard
+1. Select the Confluent Cloud Kafka cluster you just create from the dashboard.
 2. Click the **API Keys** tab.
 3. Add a new API key for the cluster you just created.

+Note that you will need the API key when creating a Kafka source in RisingWave.

 ### Run RisingWave

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-To start RisingWave locally, see the [Get started](../get-started.md) guide.
-We recommend running RisingWave locally for testing purposes.
+To start RisingWave, see the [Get started](../get-started.md) guide.

 ### Connect to the data stream

+Create a table in RisingWave to ingest data from the Kafka topic created in Confluent Cloud.

-Use the following query in RisingWave to create a table that connects to the data generator created in Confluent.
+The following query will create a table that connects to the data generator created in Confluent.
 Remember to fill in the authentication parameters accordingly.

 See the [Ingest data from Kafka](../create-source/create-source-kafka.md) topic for more details on the syntax and connection parameters.